kingapl/mini_projects/README.md

 ## Fibonacci sequence
 This project asks the user for a number and then displays as many Fibonacci numbers as the user wanted.

+## Find numbers
+The program that finds the smallest and largest numbers in the list.

 ## Fizzbuzz
 This program shows the user a hundred numbers, however, if the number is divisible by 3, it shows "Fizz", if the number is divisible by 5, it shows "Buzz", and if the number is divisible by 3 and 5, the program shows "FizzBuzz".